openjournals/buffy/docs/configuration.md

 ## General configuration settings

-For security reasons is a good practice to load this values from your environment instead of hardcoding them in the code.
+For security reasons is a good practice to load the secret values from your environment instead of hardcoding them in the code.

 <dl>
   <dt>bot_github_user</dt>